Office 2016 for Windows Released!

 The Office 2016 apps simplify collaboration and remove barriers to team success.

 - Co-authoring is now provided in Word, PowerPoint, and OneNote desktop software, including real-time typing in Word that lets you see others’ edits as they make them.

 - Skype in-app integration across the rich client apps allows you to IM, screen share, talk, or video chat right in your docs.

 - Office 365 Groups are now an integrated part of the Outlook 2016 client app and available on your favorite mobile device through the Outlook Groups app, delivering a consistent team experience across the suite.

-In addition, new Office 365 solutions that combine the power of apps and services for better collaboration are coming soon.
+New Office 365 solutions that combine the power of apps and services for better collaboration are coming soon.

-- Introduced today, Office 365 Planner helps teams organize their work, with the ability to create new plans, organize and assign tasks, set due dates, and update status with visual dashboards and email notifications.
+- Introduced today, Office 365 Planner helps teams organize their work with the ability to create new plans, organize and assign tasks, set due dates, and update status with visual dashboards and email notifications.
 The planner will be available in preview to Office 365 First Release customers starting next quarter.